PeterdeGuzman/PeterdeGuzman/README.md

 ### 🔭 I’m currently working on:
-      - A project analyzing the impacts of local institutions and the built environment on political participation by manipulating geospatial data with SQL and Python
+      - A project analyzing the impacts of local institutions and the built environment on political participation \n by manipulating geospatial data with SQL and Python
 ### 🌱 I’m currently learning:
 ### 👯 I’m looking to collaborate on: